laymonage/slides-student-maintainer/slides.md

 If you haven't already, add an extra setup in your CI matrix to test your project against Django's `main` branch.
 Whether your project is a Django package, or an actual Django project.
 Test against Django's main.

 This helps catch bugs and compatibility issues early.
-And this applies to both sides.
+And it applies to both sides.
 You'll find out whether your project works with the bleeding edge version of Django and you can anticipate any API changes much quicker.

 If all is well, you're going to have more confidence in upgrading to the final release when it comes out.